LSeu-Open/AIEnhancedWork/README.md

 Our approach aims to cover a wide range of benchmarks, leaderboards, community assessments, and technical specifications, **trying to provide an unbiased estimation of the overall capacities of any public LLM.**

+***The latest release of the LLM scoring framework is v0.3.1-beta.
+Version v0.4.0-beta is currently in development, featuring a broader and significantly more complex approach.***

 <br>

 > [!NOTE]